onmyway133/PushNotifications/README.md

 * Android (FCM):
   - [Android Server Key](#android-server-key)

 Keep in mind: To connect to APNs you can use either `Provider certificate` or `Authentication Token`.
+They are **different ways** and `Authentication Token` is a new one.

-Essentially, `Provider certificate` expires every year and needs to be regenerated (and reuploaded to your server as `.p12`). `Authentication Token` is unlimited and you don't have to recreate and reupload it.
+**Main difference:** `Provider certificate` expires every year and needs to be regenerated (and reuploaded to your server as `.p12`). `Authentication Token` is unlimited and you don't have to recreate and reupload it.

 ### iOS Provider Certificate